🔍 공개 퀴즈 검색

 3. Digital-only media or online content

-4. Broadcast media or television/radio
+4. Print media or physical publications ✓

 What makes social media 'social'?